Fujifilm X-A5 vs X-T30

 Concerning the storage of imaging data, both the X-A5 and the X-T30 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A5 and the X-T30 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the X-T30 followed on from the Fujifilm X-T20.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X-T30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-A5: